qfpl/blog/content/posts/intro-to-state-machine-testing-2.md

 ### `cRegisterFirstForbidden`

-As I mentioned earlier, it pays to have multiple commands for the same input whenever your expectations differ.
+As I alluded to earlier, it pays to have multiple commands for the same input whenever your expectations differ.
+If you don't do this, you'll end up handling multiple paths throughout your `Command`s, and that makes things much more complicated than they need to be.

 We just saw in our first command that we used the `successClient` helper and `evalEither` to fail the test if registering the first user failed.
 Now we need to specify a similar command that expects failure whenever our first user has already been registered.

 ```haskell
 cRegisterFirstForbidden